Food service

-The foodservice (US English) or catering (British English) industry includes the businesses, institutions, and companies which prepare meals outside the home.
-It includes restaurants, school and hospital cafeterias, catering operations, and many other formats.
+The food service (US English) or catering (British and Commonwealth English) industry includes the businesses, institutions, and companies which prepare meals outside the home.
+It includes restaurants, grocery stores, school and hospital cafeterias, catering operations, and many other formats.

-Suppliers to foodservice operators are foodservice distributors, who provide small wares (kitchen utensils) and foods.
+Suppliers to food service operators are food service distributors, who provide small wares (kitchen utensils) and foods.
 Some companies manufacture products in both consumer and food service versions.
 The consumer version usually comes in individual-sized packages with elaborate label design for retail sale.
-The foodservice version is packaged in a much larger industrial size and often lacks the colorful label designs of the consumer version.
+The food service version is packaged in a much larger industrial size and often lacks the colorful label designs of the consumer version.

 Statistics

 The food system, including food service and food retailing supplied $1.24 trillion worth of food in 2010 in the US, $594 billion of which was supplied by food service facilities, defined by the USDA as any place which prepares food for immediate consumption on site, including locations that are not primarily engaged in dispensing meals such as recreational facilities and retail stores.
-Full-service and fast food restaurants account for 77% of all foodservice sales, with full-service restaurants accounting for just slightly more than fast food in 2010.
+Full-service and fast food restaurants account for 77% of all food service sales, with full-service restaurants accounting for just slightly more than fast food in 2010.
 The shifts in the market shares between fast food and full-service restaurants to market demand changes the offerings of both foods and services of both types of restaurants.

-According to the National Restaurant Association a growing trend among US consumers for the foodservice industry is global cuisine with 66% of US consumers eating more widely in 2015 than in 2010, 80% of consumers eating 'ethnic' cuisines at least once a month, and 29% trying a new 'ethnic' cuisine within the last year.
+According to the National Restaurant Association a growing trend among US consumers for the food service industry is global cuisine with 66% of US consumers eating more widely in 2015 than in 2010, 80% of consumers eating 'ethnic' cuisines at least once a month, and 29% trying a new 'ethnic' cuisine within the last year.

-The Foodservice distributor market size is as of 2015 $231 billion in the US; the national broadline market is controlled by US Foods and Sysco which combined have 60-70% share of the market and were blocked from merging by the FTC for reasons of market power.
+The food service distributor market size is, as of 2015, $231 billion in the US; the national broadline market is controlled by US Foods and Sysco which combined have a 60-70% share of the market and were blocked from merging by the FTC for reasons of market power.

 Health concerns

-Foodservice foods tends to be, on average, higher in calories and lower in key nutrients than foods prepared at home.
+Food service foods tends to be, on average, higher in calories and lower in key nutrients than foods prepared at home.
 Many restaurants, including fast food, have added more salads and fruit offerings and either by choice or in response to local legislation provided nutrition labeling.